Off-Plan vs Ready Property in Dubai: Full Investment Comparison (2026)

 | Typical holding period | 2–5 years (launch to post-handover sale) | Flexible — income from day one |

-| Developer/delivery risk | Present — 173 developers have delayed projects | None — property exists and is inspectable |
+| Developer/delivery risk | Present — many developers have delayed projects on DLD record | Lower — asset exists and is inspectable |

-| Golden Visa eligibility | Yes (RERA-approved, AED 2M+) | Yes (AED 2M+, including mortgaged after 2025 update) |
+| Golden Visa eligibility | Yes (RERA-approved, AED 2M+) | Yes (AED 2M+; mortgaged allowed under current rules) |

 | Data transparency | DLD Oqood + transaction records | Full DLD title deed + rental contract history |